 Do you recycle E-Waste/E-scrap?

-MSU Safety & Risk Management operates an E-Scrap program for the campus (computer, printers, and other electronics).
+MSU Safety & Risk Management operates an E-Scrap program on campus.
+They collect computers, printers, ink cartridges, batteries, light bulbs and other electronic waste items.
 This program is paid for by a fee charged on all university computer purchases (a percentage of purchase price).
-For more information about MSU E-Scrap and proper disposal options for electronics, visit http://www.montana.edu/wwwsrm/escrap/index.html or contact Shay Halverson 994-5678.
+For more information about MSU E-Scrap and proper disposal options for electronics, visit http://www.montana.edu/wwwsrm/escrap/index.html or call 994-5678.